-The path away from the garden soon takes you through an opening in a bright red wall, past the Fry Art Gallery5 (free entry) and out to Castle Street.
-Turn left and then in 30m turn right up a tarmac path between houses into the churchyard of St Mary the Virgin6.
+- The path away from the garden soon takes you through an opening in a bright red wall, past the Fry Art Gallery? (free entry) and out to Castle Street.
+Turn left and then in 30m turn right up a tarmac path between houses into the churchyard of St Mary the Virgin?.
 Bear right to pass the west door to the church (which is well worth visiting) and continue around its south side to leave at the east end of the churchyard.

-Unless you wish to take a longer route through the town, turn right into Museum Street and go straight ahead across Church Street (where there are some fine medieval buildings, including the Old Sun Inn7), passing the Kings Arms in Market Hill on the way to the main square.
+- Unless you wish to take an extended route through the town, turn right into Museum Street and go straight ahead across Church Street (where there are some fine medieval buildings, including the Old Sun Inn?), passing the Kings Arms in Market Hill on the way to the main square.

 - Turn right in front of the Norman ruins of Walden Castle? and go out into Church Street (where you could rejoin the main route by turning right and then left at the crossroads by the Old Sun Inn).

 - Return along the south side of The Common and leave through its car park.
 Cross the main road and take a passageway opposite leading to the main square.

 For the main route, head for the north-west corner of the park and go out to the B1383.
 Turn left onto the main road to go past the front of Audley End House and turn left at the next junction.
 Turn right onto the Harcamlow Way through Audley End village to Abbey Farm.
 For a short cut, join the Harcamlow Way immediately as it cuts through the park and goes along a road to the village and farm.